intelops/ebpf-experiments/network/Learning XDP/basic02-map-counter/README.md

 * The macro definition simply wraps the `__sync_fetch_and_add` function call with an additional `(void)` cast to suppress any potential warnings about unused results, as the function returns the previous value of the memory location before the addition, which might not be used in some cases.
 ___
 ___

-### bpf_map_lookup_elem

-[bpf_map_lookup_elem](https://elixir.bootlin.com/linux/latest/source/tools/lib/bpf/bpf.c#L398) is a function in the Linux kernel's BPF (Berkeley Packet Filter) subsystem that is used to look up an element in a BPF map.
-BPF maps are key-value data structures that can be used by BPF programs running in the Linux kernel to store and retrieve data.

-___
-___

 ### xdp_stats1_func